Mijoo: 2014–2017: Debut with Lovelyz and career beginnings

-2018–present: Solo activities
+2018–2021: Solo television activities, and departure from Woollim

 Mijoo was part of the cast of Dunia: Into a New World alongside Yunho, DinDin, Sam Okyere, Kwon Hyun-bin and many more.
 She was also part of My Mad Beauty 2 with Lee Jin-yi, Hyoyeon and Park Na-rae.
 She is part of the third season of the series alongside Park Na-rae, Choi Yoo-jung and Han Hye-jin.
 She is also cast in the television show In-laws In Practice (2018), paired with Kwon Hyuk-soo and Shopping Cart Saviour (2019) together with Haha and more.

-In 2020, Mijoo also joined a variety show in TVN called Sixth Sense with Yoo Jae-seok, Jeon So-min, Oh Na-ra and Jessi.
-Season 2 aired on Fridays at 20:40 (KST) beginning June 25, 2021, and consists of 14 episodes, with additional cast member Lee Sang-yeob.
+In 2020, Mijoo starred in the first season of tvN's Sixth Sense alongside Yoo Jae-seok, Jeon So-min, Oh Na-ra, and Jessi.
+She also starred in the second season of Sixth Sense alongside the aforementioned cast members and Lee Sang-yeob.
 Her stint in Sixth Sense 2 garnered Mijoo increased popularity, and she was nicknamed the "Entertainment Trend" following guest appearances in various major entertainment programs, such as Running Man, Knowing Bros, and 2 Days & 1 Night.
-She also appears on the MBC reality-variety show Hangout with Yoo beginning in August 2021.
-In Episode 124, it was confirmed that Lee Mijoo, Haha, Shin Bong-sun, and Jeong Jun-ha would be officially joining Yoo Jae-seok as fixed cast members of Hangout With Yoo.
-In February 2022, Mijoo took on her first main MC role along broadcaster Boom for Mnet's TMI Show.
-The program was later renamed to TMI News Show.
-In April 2022, Mijoo was announced as one of the cast members of JTBC's new music variety show New Festa along with You Hee-yeol, Yoon Jong-shin, Lee Sang Soon, Gummy, and Kyu-hyun.
-In July 2022, Mijoo teamed up with Boom once again to be the MC of JTBC's short-form video challenge program, I Want to Be A Celebrity, along with cast members Shortbox, Aiki, Winner's Lee Seung-hoon, Kim Gye-ran, Pony, and Shin Ji-yeon.
-Mijoo joined wavve dating program Some-ping as an MC along with Jo Se-ho, Uhm Ji-yoon, and Winner's Kang Seung-yoon and Kim Jin-woo which premiered in August 2022.
-In October 2022, Mijoo was announced as a host of the second season of KBS2 program Battle Trip.
-In November 2022, Mijoo was an MC of Coupang Play dating show Office Romance.
+From August 2021, she starred in MBC's reality-variety show Hangout with Yoo.
+In Episode 124 which aired in July 2022, it was confirmed that Mijoo alongside Haha, Shin Bong-sun, and Jeong Jun-ha would be officially become the fixed cast members of Hangout With Yoo.

 On March 9, 2021, Mijoo revealed on Cultwo Show that she had changed her legal name to Lee Seung-ah.

-On November 1, 2021, Woollim Entertainment announced Mijoo would not renew her contract and left the company on November 16, 2021, following Lovelyz's disbandment.
+On November 1, 2021, Woollim Entertainment announced Mijoo would not renew her contract and left the company on November 16, 2021, following Lovelyz's indefinite hiatus.
 On November 17, it was announced that Mijoo signed with Antenna.

-On December 29, 2021, Mijoo received the Female Rookie of the Year Award at the MBC Entertainment Awards for her work in Hangout with Yoo.
+On December 29, 2021, Mijoo received the Female Rookie of the Year Award at the MBC Entertainment Awards for her performance in Hangout with Yoo.